 Uses Of Breadfruit

 Breadfruit is a versatile fruit that can be relished at all stages of development and maturity.
 Fully mature fruit is most desirable for making several delicacies owing to its potato-like texture.
 Mature ones are steamed, boiled, fried or baked in a variety of recipes like casseroles, fritters, pancakes, bread, curries, stews and salads to mention a few.
 It can also be made into healthy dips like hummus or vegetarian pate.
-Ripe fruits are soft, creamy and sweet that are used to make beverages, baked goods, desserts and other sweet dishes.
+Ripe fruits are soft, creamy and sweet and are used to make beverages, baked goods, desserts and other sweet dishes.
 Additionally, raw ones are sliced, dried and ground into flour, which is gluten-free and serves as an alternative for people with celiac disease.

-Breadfruit comes with an extremely impressive nutrient content that delivers a host of medicinal and therapeutic properties.
+Nutritional ContentBreadfruit comes with an extremely impressive nutrient content that delivers a host of medicinal and therapeutic properties.
 It is high in fibre, proteins including essential amino acids that are valuable in regulating diabetes, lowering cholesterol levels and enhancing skin and hair health.
-Besides these, it also packed with vitamin C, B1, B5 and minerals potassium and copper help to reinforce immunity and keep infections at bay.
+Besides these, it also packed with vitamin C, B1, and B5 and minerals potassium and copper help to reinforce immunity and keep infections at bay.

 Health Benefits